jonday3/Chaser-Swarm/README.md

 docker run -p80:80 -p8765:8765 -v /c/your_path../"Source File":/source -it klavins/enviro:v1.6 bash
 ```

 "your_path" and "Source File" apply to your system.
 For example, my system uses my name "Jon Day", and needs these quotaion marks to properly execute the Unix command.
-"Source File" is your source file we created, and will have files in it after the clone line is executed.
+"Source File" is your source directory we created, and will have files in it after the clone line is executed.

 Other Debugging:
     - Make sure that docker is running.